 If you have won the lottery, then most certainly, congratulations are in order.
-However, before you collect your winnings, you may want to think about how you manage your brand-new wealth.
+However, before Florida lottery winners, you may want to think about how you manage your brand-new wealth.
 You may be excited to cash it in, go on a spending spree, buy a whole island or even just a new house, fancy sports car, pay off any debt, and send checks to your family and friends, aside from the initial payment of income taxes to the IRS.
 However, the first thing to do – even before signing the winning ticket – is to call your trust and estate lawyer. …

 Can a Florida Estate Be Reopened After Probate?